Klacid (Clarithromycin)

 Primary Uses

-Klacid is used to treat bacterial infections including respiratory tract infections (throat, airways and lungs), ear infections, skin infections, and peptic ulcer.
-It is also used to prevent a specific bacterial infection associated with HIV infection.
+Klacid is primarily used for respiratory tract infections, ear infections, skin infections, and peptic ulcers.
+It also helps prevent certain bacterial infections associated with HIV.

 How It Works